kswedberg/jquery-carousel-lite/readme.md

 });
 ```

-If you want to do some logic before the slide starts and after the slide ends, you can
+If you want to do some logic before the slide starts and after the slide ends, you can register these 2 callbacks.
-register these 2 callbacks.
-The functions will be passed two arguments.
-The first represents an array of elements that are visible at the time of callback.
-The second is a Boolean indicating whether the direction is forward (`true`) or backward (`false`);
+The functions will be passed two arguments:

+1. Array of elements that are visible at the time of callback.
+2. Boolean indicating whether the direction is forward (`true`) or backward (`false`);

 ## Events